 Location, Location, Location

 In 1829, your town’s location on a road that was well traveled was very important.
 Roads led to where people wanted to go!
 The County seat, the mill, any other important destination.
 Roads grew out of a need to get somewhere.
-Each and every destination by William Campbell is because it is the County Seat.
-Yet County Seats did get moved.
+Each and every stop by William Campbell is because it is that County’s Seat of Government.
+However, County Seats move.

 An epidemic of cholera broke out in Hindostan in 1820.
 Water- and insect-borne illnesses were the bane of many towns on the Midwestern frontier.
 Situated along rivers for the purpose of easy transportation, towns were often built on flood plains that bred insects in huge numbers.
-The ferocity of the epidemic that struck Hindostan, however, caused the population to succumb to disease or abandon the area.
+Drinking wells, and cisterns would be overcome by floods, and become contaminated.
+However, at that time, it was thought that disease spread, by person to person contact.
+Even, it was believed that those buried in cemeteries, continued to exhume diseased vapors into the air.
+Many would enact laws that all cemeteries be outside of city limits, at least by a mile, to protect the residents.
+The ferocity of the epidemic that struck Hindostan however, caused an entire population to succumb to disease and abandon the area.
 By 1824, less than half the population remained in Hindostan, though many seem to have stayed in the county.